 Young athletes who have been sedentary for the last several months should slowly increase physical activity daily until their bodies adjust to prevent injury.

 As a certified athletic trainer with the Sports Health Program at Nicklaus Children’s Hospital, my goal is to keep children and young adults healthy and at their optimal level for athletics.
 An athlete must build up muscle mass and stamina in order to handle vigorous activity after months of inactivity.

 Here is a helpful timeline and the types of exercises that can be incorporated into your routine to prepare your body for optimal performance.

-Two to four weeks before returning to sports
+Begin two to four weeks before returning to sports:

 Dynamic warm up

 - A dynamic warm up is the use of controlled movements that prepare your muscles, ligaments and other soft tissues for performance and safety.
 These movements help increase muscle temperature, decrease muscle stiffness as well as improve speed, agility and acceleration.

 - Examples of dynamic stretches include torso twists, walking lunges, forward leg swings, hamstring scoops, high knees, glute kicks, arm circles, and jumping jacks.